Sell me this pen… The Wolf Of Wall Street Review

 ‘I want to solve your problems by making you rich’, Belfort yells passionately to rows of eager brokers.
 As the excitable crowd drink up his hedonistic sermons, Belfort resembles a preacher addressing a desperate congregation.
 Capitalism as religion runs throughout Scorsese’s film, from a luxury yacht advert spliced into the middle of a conversation, to Belfort’s cheesy motivational video ads.
 Yet Belfort’s insistence that money buys happiness via oversized houses, luxury yachts and beautiful wives is contrasted with the disturbing downward spiral of his own ‘perfect’ marriage.

-Adapted from Belfort’s own memoirs by Sopranos and Boardwalk Empire creator, Terence Winter, The Wolf Of Wall Street is one of the longest films you’re likely to see this year.
+Adapted from Belfort’s own memoirs by Sopranos writer and Boardwalk Empire creator, Terence Winter, The Wolf Of Wall Street is one of the longest films you’re likely to see this year.
 But, packed with tightly written and flawlessly delivered scenes, it never feels overly so.
 Scorsese’s balance of rapid fire and interesting shots with long takes – an exchange between FBI Agent Patrick Denham (Kyle Chandler) and Belfort onboard a private yacht being a particular highlight – keeps The Wolf Of Wall Street energetic and compelling.
 At one point a few tiny pills fill the entire screen; for another brief moment the screen is filled with a nostril as it sniffs cocaine.
 While the excesses of Belfort’s life are repeatedly pressed in our faces – party scenes are frequent but never dull – their increasing vulgarity and riskiness spills over from enticing to disturbing.
 Scorsese’s depiction of Belfort’s over indulgence in ‘ludes – a sedative that induces a high if the user resists sleep – is brave and powerful.

 Packed with flawlessly delivered scenes and creative shots